Metalystn/Exam-repository/quality-scenario-CourseEstaSystem.md

   - Users are notified of their request status (e.g., queued or processed).

 - **Response Measure:**
-  - Validation throughput is maintained at 100 requests per second.
+  - Throughput is maintained at a consistent rate (e.g., 100 requests per second).
-  - The system processes all requests within 60 seconds.
+  - All requests are processed within a specified timeframe (e.g., 60 seconds).

 ##### The architecture requires: